 If you get approved, you should receive the funds 1 - 2 business days.
 Just keep in mind that approval for a OppLoans loan is never guaranteed.

-Yes, OppLoans is a legitimate lender that offers personal loans for people with bad credit or better in 37 states plus Washington, DC.
+Yes, OppLoans is a legit lender and not a scam that offers personal loans for people with bad credit or better in 33 states.
 OppLoans is registered to do business in the states it services, which is a legal requirement to be a legitimate lender.
 Another reason why OppLoans personal loans are legit is that the lender has a Better Business Bureau rating of A+.
-The company is also accredited with the Bureau.… read full answer
+The company is also accredited with the Bureau.

 You can get OppLoans personal loan pre-qualification through WalletHub’s free personal loan pre-qualification tool.
 This will allow you to see your odds of approval for a personal loan with OppLoans, as well as your potential interest rates, and the process will have no impact on your credit score.